treeverse/lakeFS/docs/reference/cli.md

 ```
       --allow-empty-message   Allow commit with empty message
+      --force                 Creates a new commit with the current changes between the local data and the remote data.
   -h, --help                  help for commit
   -m, --message string        Commit message
       --meta strings          key value pair in the form of key=value